dolph/recipes/one-pot/roasted-chicken.md

 > The chicken needs to be salted heavier than normal in order to stand up to the acid introduced later.

+Season:

+- Chicken pieces (4 thighs, or 2 split breasts), bone-in, skin-on, trimmed
+- Kosher salt
+- Freshly ground black pepper

 When the oven is preheated, reduce the oven to 400 F, transfer the skillet to the stove over medium-high heat, and sear, skin-side down, until the skins are
 browned:

 - 1 tablespoon olive oil
-- Chicken pieces (4 thighs, or two split breasts), bone-in, skin-on, heavily seasoned with kosher salt and freshly ground black pepper
+- Chicken pieces

 Flip chicken over, and transfer skillet to oven.
 Bake until chicken is cooked.